-Cutting-edge U.S. employers are developing successful work-fit practices—and reaping positive outcomes that employers attribute to their flexible and effective workplace practices and culture—even while the economy slowly moves from a recessionary entrenchment, according to a new publication on workplace flexibility.
+Cutting-edge U.S. employers are developing successful work/life fit practices—and reaping positive outcomes that employers attribute to their flexible and effective workplace practices and culture—even while the economy slowly moves from a recessionary entrenchment, according to a new publication on workplace flexibility.

 The Families and Work Institute (FWI) and the Society for Human Resource Management (SHRM) released the 2011 Guide to Bold New Ideas for Making Work Work in March 2011, featuring the latest winners of the Alfred P. Sloan Awards for Business Excellence in Workplace Flexibility.

 The guide profiles innovative practices “from 425 employers that are creating effective and flexible workplaces to make work ‘work’ better for both the bottom line and for employees.”
 All of the featured employers are recipients of the Sloan Awards in 2009 and/or 2010.
 The winners represent employers of different sizes, industries and regions, selected through a rigorous application process that incorporates an employer and employee survey, according to FWI.

 “We have found that this guide is the ultimate go-to resource,” FWI President and Co-founder Ellen Galinsky told SHRM Online.
 The book will serve as a resource “for employers searching for new ways to create a more flexible and effective workplace, for job seekers looking for employers that fit their values, or for community leaders working on making their community a great place to do business,” Galinsky said.

 Among the organizations profiled in the guide: